wp-plugins/smart-slider-2/readme.txt

 `<?php echo do_shortcode('[smartslider2 slider="Here comes the slider id"]'); ?>`
 Or you can get the shortcode - [View](http://www.nextendweb.com/wp-content/uploads/2013/09/shortcodemethod.png)

-= 10.
-Why should I choose this Smart Slider 2? =
-Because Smart Slider 2 is an all-in-one slider solution.
-What it means for you?
-That you can create a plenty of type of slide.
-For example: gallery slider, full page slider, full width slider, dynamic slider, carousel slider, layer slider.
-The best in this plugin the admin interface because you can create anything, not just an image slider.

 == Screenshots ==